 - Sikhandar Lodi died in 1517 and Ibrahim Lodi succeded him.
 I. Lodhi tried to create a strong centralised empire which alarmed Afghan chiefs as well as Rajaputs.

 - So in 1526 he defeated the Sultan of Delhi, Ibrahim Lodi and his Afghan supporters, at (First) Panipat (War) and captured Delhi and Agra.

 - The establishment of an empire in the Indo-Gangetic valley by Babur was a threat to Rana Sanga.

 - So in 1527 – defeated Rana Sanga, Rajput rulers and allies at Khanwa [a place west of Agra].

 - Babur’s advent was significant :

-- Kabul and Qandhar became integral part of an empire comprising North India .
-Since these areas had always acted as staging place for an invasion of India and provide security from external invasions
+- Kabul and Qandhar became an integral part of an empire comprising North India .
+Since these areas had always acted as a staging place for an invasion of India and provide security from external invasions

 - These two areas mentioned above helped to strengthen India’s foreign trade with China and Mediterranean seaports .

-- His war tactics were very expensive since he used heavy artillery which ended era of small kingdoms because these smaller ones cant afford it .
+- His war tactics were very expensive since he used heavy artillery which ended the era of small kingdoms because these smaller ones cant afford it .

-- He introduced a concept of state which has to be based on strength and prestige of Crown instead of religious interference.
+- He introduced a concept of the state which has to be based on strength and prestige of Crown instead of religious interference.
 This provided a precedent and direction to his successors .